 The most important thing you can do is consult with Dr. Wright.
-He will diagnose your condition and then discuss the St Louis Varicose Veins treatment options that can give you back your healthy veins!
+He will diagnose your condition and then discuss the Varicose Veins treatment options that can give you back your healthy veins!
 Additionally, there are also several cosmetic vein treatments available to help you get rid of any unsightly spider veins.
-Vein health is very important, so please call us today to schedule a free, no obligation consultation.
+Vein health is very important, so please call us today to schedule a free, no obligation consultation or a Medical Vein Evaluation.

 The symptoms of venous insufficiency are almost identical to the symptoms of restless leg syndrome.
 RLS is common.
 Up to 3-10% of the population has symptoms of RLS; whereas, venous insufficiency is also common occurs in 25% of the US population .
 Both cause symptoms which include: abnormal sensations of creepiness which is only relieved by moving the legs, irresistible urge to move legs, persistent leg movements during sleep, sleep difficulty, tingling, burning, aching, and numbness.
 The symptoms of both RLS and vein problems are relieved by movement of the legs.
 RLS and vein disease are usually noticed with change in position, such as lying down and standing.
 RLS symptoms tend to be more noticed when first lying down; whereas, vein disease symptoms tend to be more noticed when standing.